Stock market today: Stocks edge lower on Wall Street, ending a 3-week winning streak for the S&P 500

 The strong jobs market has been another big factor driving economic growth, but that has also shown signs of weakening.
 Wall Street will get updates on job openings, unemployment, and hiring next week.

 Nike's dour outlook dragged other athletic apparel companies down with it.
-Foot Locker fell 3.5%, Skechers lost 1.2% and Under Armour was down 3.1%.
+Foot Locker fell 2.4%, Skechers lost 1% and Under Armour dropped 2.6%.

 More retailers, especially those focusing on discretionary items, have been warning about a slowdown in consumer spending.
 Consumers barely increased spending in May from April, according to the latest government retail sales report.

-Gains in technology and financial sector stocks helped limit the pullback in the S&P 500.
-Salesforce rose 2% and JPMorgan Chase rose 1.3%.
+Gains in financial sector stocks helped limit the pullback in the S&P 500.
+JPMorgan Chase rose 1.6% and Wells Fargo closed 3.4% higher.

+The S&P 500 closed out its final trading day of June with a 3.5% gain for the month.
+The index is up about 14.5% so far this year.

+The Nasdaq gained about 6% for the month and is up 18.1% this year.

 AP Business Writers Yuri Kageyama and Matt Ott contributed to this report.